DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/model_keys.md

 ## Add PK/Key/Ref

-You can add nested class `PK`/`Key`/`Ref` via Model Visualizer, saving you a lot of key strokes and API remembering.
+You can add nested class `PK` via Model Visualizer when your class is derived from <xref:DevZest.Data.Model> (you can temporarily change your base class to <xref:DevZest.Data.Model> if it's not).
+This will save you a lot of key strokes and API remembering.
 Just click the left top drop down button of Model Visualizer tool window, then click 'Add Primary Key...':

 ![image](/images/model_visualizer_add_pk.jpg)